Including single people at Christmas

 4. Be mindful when planning services

-Be mindful of this when planning services and sermons.
-Acknowledge them in the prayers, include everyone in the service, and perhaps offer an opportunity to light a candle for someone they’ve lost.
+Be mindful of this when planning services and talks.
+Acknowledge those who are on their own in the prayers, include everyone in the service, and perhaps offer an opportunity to light a candle for someone they’ve lost.
+Try and avoid an over-emphasis on children’s presents on Christmas morning - this can be difficult for many reasons.

 While many are glad of a break from church after Christmas morning, this isn't the case for everyone.
 The sudden stopping of services can leave a gap and take away an important point of connection for single people.